-The Lowland Leader Award (LWLA) is a nationally accredited award developed by MTUK (Mountain Training UK) and operated by the MTS, MTE, MTNI and MTW as part of a National Framework of awards for those leading and instructing in hill walking, climbing and mountaineering.
+The Lowland Leader Award (LLA) is a nationally accredited award developed by MTUK (Mountain Training UK) and operated by the MTS, MTE, MTNI and MTW as part of a National Framework of awards for those leading and instructing in hill walking, climbing and mountaineering.
 The HML is also aimed at those who have already achieved training or accreditation through the wide range of local or organisational schemes available.
-The minimum age for entry into the scheme is 17.
+The minimum age for entry onto the assessment is 18.

 All MTUK awards are designed for those with a personal commitment to the activity and are centred on the belief that personal experience and understanding of the inherent risks of hill walking and climbing is the best way to maximise safety and good judgement.